thernst-de/smarthome.plugin.autoblind/README.md

 ##Actions##
 Like conditions, every action requires a name, too.
 The action name is again arbitrary and just used in the attribute naming.
 The names of all attributes belonging to one action follow the same pattern `(function name)_(action name)`

-Currently there are two types of actions that can be performed:
+Currently there are three types of actions that can be performed:
 * An item can be set to a value
+* A function can be run
 * A logic can be triggered

 ###Setting an item to value###
-The item to be changed has to be defined as attribute in the object item as `item_(action name)`.
+The item to be changed has to be defined as attribute in the object item named `item_(action name)`.
-The value for the item has to be defined as attribute in the state item as `set_(action name)`.
+The value for the item has to be defined as attribute in the state item named `set_(action name)`.

 The value can either be a static value, the result of executing a function or the current value of another item.
 A prefix in the attribute value defines which one is being used.